 The BlackBerry Bold was a premium smartphone and one of BlackBerry’s most popular lines.
 It was thinner than ever and wider than usual, which made typing easier.
 It came with the obligatory QWERTY keyboard, a trackball that was replaced in later models with a sturdier optical trackpad and a rapid GPS interface with pinpoint accuracy.
 A later model, the BlackBerry Bold Touch, included a touchscreen.

-How Does BlackBerry Make Money?
+How Does BlackBerry Make Money Today?

 During BlackBerry’s beginning as RIM, it experimented with wireless data systems and hardware like barcode readers.
 In the 2000s, it made millions selling smartphones targeted to business users.
 In 2016, BlackBerry pivoted from making smartphones to designing and marketing secure communications platforms and other cybersecurity software.